Andaman and Nicobar Islands – Culture and Tradition

-Andaman and Nicobar Islands a union territory of India lies in the Bay of Bengal.
+Andaman and Nicobar Islands union territory of India lies in the Bay of Bengal.
 The Andaman Islands form an archipelago in the Bay of Bengal between India to the west and Myanmar to the north and east.

 Andaman and Nicobar Islands are mostly covered with dense rainforest.
 The territory’s capital city is Port Blair while the capital of Nicobar Islands is Car Nicobar.
-Most parts of Andaman and Nicobar Islands belong to the union territory of India, while a small number of the north of the archipelago including the Coco island, belong to Myanmar.
+Most parts of the Andaman and Nicobar Islands belong to the union territory of India, while a small number of the north of the archipelago including the Coco island, belong to Myanmar.

 The Andaman islands have been inhabited for several thousand years, at the very least.
-The earliest archaeological evidence yet documented goes back some 2,200 years, however, the indications from genetic, cultural and isolation studies suggest that the islands may have been inhabited as early as the Middle Paleolithic.
+The earliest archaeological evidence yet documented goes back some 2,200 years, however, the indications from genetic, cultural, and isolation studies suggest that the islands may have been inhabited as early as the Middle Paleolithic.

 The name Andaman may also have originated from Hanuman, the Malayan name also for famous monkey God.
 The reference of these Islands is found in most of the ancient literature also.
 But there is much supportive information revealing that the name Andaman have much Malayan influence.

 The Andamans are theorized to be a key stepping stone in a great coastal migration of humans from Africa via the Arabian peninsula, along with the coastal regions of the Indian mainland and towards Southeast Asia, Japan, and Oceania.